zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.7.rst

   All symbols are renamed as follows: ``SOC_IT81202BX``, ``SOC_IT81202CX``, ``SOC_IT81302BX``,
   ``SOC_IT81302CX``, ``SOC_IT82002AW``, ``SOC_IT82202AX``, ``SOC_IT82302AX``.
   And, rename the ``SOC_SERIES_ITE_IT8XXX2`` to ``SOC_SERIES_IT8XXX2``. (:github:`71680`)
+* For native_sim/posix: :kconfig:option:`CONFIG_EMUL` is no longer enabled by default when :kconfig:option:`CONFIG_I2C` is set.
+Users who need this setting enabled should set it in their project config file. (:github:`73067`)

 Modules
 *******